This topic contains information on the following:

 4. CSS cases for which more than one state might be taking enforcement action (EX: several states are pursuing collection of Public Assistance arrearages);

 5. CSS cases with existing support orders that do not include income withholding language.
-The order cannot be modified by North Carolina due to lack of jurisdiction; or
+The order cannot be modified by NC due to lack of jurisdiction; or

 6. CSS cases with unresolved issues such as medical support establishment.